LedgerHQ/lib-ledger-core/doc/rfcs/0002-modularized-node-packaging.md

 lc pkg npm
 ```

-The rest of the arguments is a list of projects to bundle into the NPM package.
-Because all coins depend on
-the `ledger-core` project, you will want to add it to the list as well — typically added as first argument with
-the special `core` name.
-Projects (`ledger-core` included) are added with their _names_, not folder names
-(i.e. use `abc` instead of `ledger-core-abc`), the same way you did when creating them with `lc new`.
-They are
-laid on the line and separated with commas.
+It doesn’t take any other argument.
+It will automatically recognize all the coins that got packaged
+when compiled (i.e. by using the special `bundle/bundle.djinni` file).
+Sometimes, however, you will
+use a special folder to build your library in (typically `build` but you might have several build
+trees if you’re building for several different platforms).
+In that case, you can set the
+`BUILD_DIR` environment variable.

 Example:

 ```
-lc pkg npm core bitcoin ethereum ripple tezos
+BUILD_DIR=build_android lc pkg npm
 ```

 > As always, the script must be run from the root of the `lib-ledger-core` project.

-Once this is done, you will find the NPM package ready to be built in `bindings/node`, where you can simply
+Once this is done, you will find the NPM package ready built in `bindings/node`.
+It’s currently
-run `yarn` to build it.
-It’s currently named `@ledgerhq/ledger-core-modularized` to prevent clashing with the
+named `@ledgerhq/ledger-core-modularized` to prevent clashing with the already existing node
-already existing node package, but the name is subject to change in the future after stabilization.
+package, but the name is subject to change in the future after stabilization.

+In terms of steps, packaging is about:

+1. Generating the API interface.
+2. Building the Core bundle library.
+3. Calling djinni on the IDL entrypoint (i.e. `bundle/bundle.djinni`) to generate all the NPM
+  files.
+4. Calling `yarn` to package the C++ code into a usable `.node` file.
+5. Optional, calling `yalc publish` and/or `yalc push` / `yalc publish --push` to make the package
+  locally available to everybody on the system.

 ## How to use the generated package